failmap/failmap/README.md

 Now login at: http://127.0.0.1:8000/admin/

-# Code quality
+# Code quality / Testing

 This project sticks to default pycodestyle/pyflakes configuration to maintain code quality.

-To run code quality checks run:
+To run code quality checks and unit tests run:

     tox

 To make life easier you can use `autopep8` before running `tox` to automatically fix most style issues:

     autopep8 -ri fail

+Failing tests can be debugged interactively using:

+    tox -- --pdb

 # Direnv